nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `stats avail`
-  * calculates statistics of available fosterers, based on all fosterers in your address book.
+  * calculates statistics of available fosterers, taking into account all fosterers in your address book.

   <div></div>